WebRTC Leak Test

 Processing Note

-WebRTC Leak Test may rely on server-side, model-based, or external processing for part of its workflow.
-Many data utilities run in the browser, while network checks may call ToolMintX API routes.
-Avoid entering production secrets, private keys, or customer data into online tools.
+WebRTC Leak Test may rely on server-side, model-based, or external processing for part of its workflow, so avoid entering secrets, credentials, or private personal data.

 Tool Limits